iheartmedia-matt/untangled-angular-seed/README.md

-# untangled-angular-seed - a minimal AngularJS seed app done correctly
+# untangled-angular-seed - a minimal AngularJS 1.x seed app

 This project provides all you need to get your AngularJS app started.
 The seed app: